Archie W. Dunham: Career

-Archie Dunham joined Conoco Inc. in 1966 and subsequently held a number of commercial and managerial positions within Conoco and E. I. du Pont de Nemours and Company ("DuPont").
-Dunham served as senior vice president of polymers and executive vice president of E.I. du Pont de Nemours and Company, Conoco's former parent, from 1995 to October 1998.
+Archie Dunham joined Conoco Inc. in 1966 and subsequently held a number of commercial and managerial positions within Conoco and DuPont.
+Dunham served as senior vice president of polymers and executive vice president of DuPont, Conoco's former parent, from 1995 to October 1998.
 Dunham served as executive vice president of exploration and production and executive vice president of refining, marketing, supply and transportation for Conoco.
 He served as chairman, president, and CEO of Conoco Inc. (integrated energy company) from August 1999 to August 2002 and also served as chairman of ConocoPhillips (integrated energy company) from August 2002, following the merger of Conoco Inc. and Phillips Petroleum Company, until his retirement on September 30, 2004.

 Dunham was previously a board director of DuPont, Phelps Dodge, Pride International, Union Pacific and Louisiana-Pacific.

 He was past Chairman of the United States Energy Association, the National Petroleum Council and the National Association of Manufacturers.
 Dunham is also a member of the board of visitors at the University of Oklahoma.
 He was a director of the American Petroleum Institute, the U.S.–Russia Business Council and the Greater Houston Partnership.
 He served on the board of the Memorial Hermann Healthcare System in Houston, the board of visitors of M.D.
 Anderson Cancer Center, the board of trustees of the Houston Symphony, the George Bush Presidential Library, and the Smithsonian Institution.
 He served as a trustee of Houston Grand Opera and was a member of The Business Council and The Business Roundtable.
 He was also a former member of the Deutsche Bank advisory board of directors.

 In 2012, Dunham was appointed Independent Non-executive chairman of Chesapeake Energy (now Expand Energy).
 He was chairman emeritus from 2015 to 2019, when he retired from the company.